heliomass/iOS-Springboard-Spacer/README.md

 ### I just upgraded to iOS 10 and my buffer icons are more visible

 iOS 10 seems to place the background differently.
 If you take a new background screenshot and then run the script again to generate fresh icons, you'll be fine.

+### Sometimes an icon gets "stuck" after a fresh upload

+Welcome to the wonderful world of iOS web caching.
+Unfortunately the way this works is a mystery to most people, but yes, an icon can get stuck even after the source page is updated.
+Right now the only solution is to either wait a few days and hope the cache refreshes, or upload your icons to a differently named directory.